Vamana: Second account and other details

 The second account, narrated by Mahadeva (i.e. Shiva), is much shorter and more typical in nature.
 In this, Vamana is implored by the devas to visit the sacrifice of Bali to request the three worlds from him.
 Vamana, this time alone without Indra, is greeted and worshipped by Bali, explains the merit of donating land, and requests three steps, which is granted despite the protests of Sukra.
 Vamana then 'abandoned his dwarfish form... extending up to fifty crores (of yojanas) he seized the earth along with the seas and mountains, along with the oceans, islands, devas, demons and human beings'.
-As Vishnu places his second and third steps, creating the sacred Ganges in the process, Bali is granted the ability to sees His universal 'Janardana-form' (similar to that witnessed by Arjun in the Bhagavad Gita).
+As Vishnu places his second and third steps, creating the sacred Ganges in the process, Bali is granted the ability to see his universal 'Janardana-form' (similar to that witnessed by Arjun in the Bhagavad Gita).
 Other details include: